+9.3.
 Partnership requirements

 All projects must be implemented in a partnership established by at least one Hungarian and one Slovak partner.
 The maximum number of project partners is not limited.
+However, experience shows that partnerships with more than 6 partners are usually difficult to sustain.
 In line with the Article 23 (6) Regulation No. 1059/2021 of the Council and the European Parliament, this requirement is automatically fulfilled by the organisations operated in the form of European Grouping of Territorial Cooperation type of legal bodies.
 Partners shall cooperate in the development and implementation of the projects.
 In addition, they shall cooperate in the staffing or the financing of projects, or in both as follows (namely, 3 is obligatory: